Tanger-ine/mini_project/pandas_appendunits/README.md

-# FileUtils
+# pandas_appendunits

-FileUtils is a Python package for performing file operations easily.
+pandas_appendunits is a Python package for performing file operations easily.
 It provides functions to manipulate files such as getting paths of files with specific names or extensions in a directory, and merging multiple files into a single DataFrame.

 ## Installation

 You can install FileUtils using pip:

-pip install fileutils
+pip install pdappendunits

 ## Functions